lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ## Day_10 Blind a Calculator Project

 This is a text based calculator.
-You start by writing a number and then picking one of the operations; Plus, Minus, Multiply or Divide.
+You start by writing a number and then picking one of the operations; Plus (+), Minus, Multiply or Divide.
+Then

 ## Day_11 Black Jack Project